awsdocs/amazon-rds-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 **Important**
 Currently, Local Zones are only available in the US West \(Oregon\) Region\.
 In this AWS Region, the Los Angeles AWS Local Zone is available\.

-## Region availability<a name="Concepts.RegionsAndAvailabilityZones.Availability"></a>

-The following table shows the AWS Regions where Amazon RDS is currently available and the endpoint for each Region\.

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)

-If you do not explicitly specify an endpoint, the US West \(Oregon\) endpoint is the default\.

-When you work with a DB instance using the AWS CLI or API operations, make sure that you specify its regional endpoint\.